Skip to main content

 Rukaiya, Saubhagyawati and Ajabde took Heer to the room and made her sit in the middle of the bed.

-“Haan she knows everything!
-You listen to me, keep the jewellery in a box so that you find them easily in the morning.”
+“Haan, she knows everything!
+You listen to me, keep the jewellery in a box so that you find it easily in the morning.”
 Rukaiya smiled as Heer looked all red and wide-eyed.
 She gulped.

 Ajabde walked out on the advising wives and searched for Shakti.
 She heard voices on the terrace and found Shakti and Pratap talking business on the terrace.